 You can, however, begin a claim with CICA while pursuing other claims.
 And you could certainly attempt to achieve the maximum award from the Criminal Injuries Compensation Authority.
-But the CICA may not decide on your case until such time as these other claims were concluded, and you should keep them informed of the progress of other claims.
+But the CICA may not decide on your case until these other claims were concluded, and you should keep them informed of the progress of other claims.

-In order to claim the maximum criminal injuries compensation possible for your case, you should ensure that you make your CICA claim as soon as possible.
-There is a criminal injury claims time limit of 2 years from the date of the incident for most cases, which is a year less than the usual personal injury claims time limit.
-There could be some exceptions to this, however, so it might be worth speaking to one of our advisors if you’re not sure how long you could have to claim.
+To claim the maximum criminal injuries compensation possible for your case, you should ensure that you make your CICA claim as soon as possible.
+There is a criminal injury claims time limit of 2 years from the incident date for most cases, which is a year less than the usual personal injury claims time limit.
+However, there could be some exceptions to this, so it might be worth speaking to one of our advisors if you’re not sure how long you could have to claim.

-While it is possible for you to launch a claim by yourself online, we believe that if you are looking to claim the maximum award from the CICA it may be easier to claim if you have assistance and support from a personal injury lawyer.
+While you can launch a claim by yourself online, we believe that if you are looking to claim the maximum award from the CICA, it may be easier to claim if you have assistance and support from a personal injury lawyer.
 This is something we could help you with.
 Not only could we assess your claim to see if you could have an option to claim from the perpetrator themselves, but we could also provide you with a solicitor to help fight for the maximum CICA award for your case.

 Wanting to know how much compensation you could look to receive for your CICA claim could be considered only natural.
 There are many ways you could look for a rough estimate on the compensation you could potentially receive.
 Some people may search for a CICA calculator or a personal injury claims calculator to looking at examples of CICA criminal compensation payouts online.
 Realistically, such options can only ever offer a rough estimate, because all claims are assessed on their own merits and their own specific set of facts.
 There are many variables which need to be considered if you are able to make a criminal injury claim.